 Leave the public footpath (which continues ahead) and turn left onto a chalky path up the left-hand edge of a large field, with views across the Eden Valley to the Greensand Hills.
 In the top corner follow this permissive path round to the right, ignoring paths ahead towards a wood.
 Continue along the tree-lined field edge for a further 500m to a path crossing.

-Follow the footpath through the wood and a couple of small fields to St Piers Lane.
+Follow the footpath across a couple of small fields to St Piers Lane.
 Turn right and go along the lane for 250m, past the school buildings of “Young Epilepsy”.
 Where the lane bends right keep ahead on a footpath heading south past Carewell Wood to the B2028.
-Turn right briefly onto the main road, then take a footpath on the left cutting through to Dormans Road.
+Turn right briefly onto the main road, then take a footpath on the left between houses to Dormans Road.
 Continue on West Street opposite to reach The Old House at Home pub in 500m.

 Where the lane bends right by a pond, keep ahead on a signposted footpath (not the one to the left).
 Go across a patch of grass with a hedge on your right to find a narrow path to the left of a parking area.
 Follow this along the edge of a wooded area, passing more school buildings on the right.